electrickite/httpty/README.md

 ====

-Htty (HTTP tty) provides a browser-based terminal emulator that connects to a pseudo tty (pty) interface via WebSockets.
+Htty (HTTP tty) provides a browser-based terminal emulator that connects to a pseudo tty (pty) interface on the host via WebSockets.

 # Requirements